 Located 2 minutes walk from Nomads Westend on Pitt St is one of Sydney’s cultural hubs China Town.
 With a wide range of some of the tastiest, most reasonably priced food in the city, it’s hard to go past it for a seriously satisfying feed and is always an interesting visit.
 Another great thing to check out in Chinatown is Paddy’s Markets.
 Located towards the Central end of Chinatown, the markets open from Wednesday to Sunday and are the closest thing that Sydney has to the crazy hustle bustle of Asia.
 You can easily spend an hour or so wandering the market and picking up some souvenirs for home.

 This world heritage island is in the middle of Sydney Harbour and is something a little bit different from the usual sightseeing spots.
 You get wonderful views of the Bridge and Opera House and the island is the perfect place for a picnic.
 You'll get the feeling of being isolated but in the middle of a great big city.
 Cockatoo Island is definitely worth a visit and if you fancy staying over you can pitch your tent for a unique Sydney overnight experience.

-11. Stay at Nomads Westend on Pitt Street! ;)
+11. Stay at Nomads Sydney on Pitt Street! ;)

 If you don't have the time or budget to head further afield from Sydney City Centre (although if you do, it is worth doing) don't worry, there is plenty to do right in the heart of the City Centre for all personalities and budgets which is why you can't help but fall in love with our city.